takatoh/acm/README.md

     > acm show Gmail
     No such account: Gmail

+The alias is also removed.

+    > acm show google
+    No such account: google

 ## Special key: login-with

-Special key 'login-with' is reference to other account.
+Special key `login-with` is reference to other account.

     > acm add SomeWebService
     (acm) Key? login-with
     (acm) Value?
 GitHub
     (acm) Key?                         # Enter to exit.

-To track reference, use acm show command with --track option.
+To track reference, use `acm show` command with `--track` option.

     > acm show --track SomeWebService